cijhho123/Extended-TFTP-Implementation/README.md

 # Project Overview
 ## The Extended TFTP Protocol
 The TFTP server is a file transfer protocol allowing multiple users to upload and download files from the server and announce when files are added or deleted to the server.
-The communication between the server and the client(s) will be performed using a binary communication protocol, which will support the upload, download, and lookup of files.
+The communication between the server and the client(s) is be performed using a binary communication protocol, which support the upload, download, and lookup of files.

 ## The Protocol Features
 - **User Authentication**: Users can log in to the server by providing a username that uniuqly identifies them, and log out at the end of use.